The10thDoc/Conveyor_Belt_Web_Server/README.md

 # 404_59_web_server_js
-JS web server for ECEN Capstone project
+Node.js web server for ECEN Capstone project
+This repository contains the code to:
+- Connect to PostgreSQL database hosted through Heroku
+- Display tables on website from database
+- Process queries to add rows to tables